Lagawe: Demographics

-In the 2020 census, the population of Lagawe, Ifugao, was 18,876 people, with a density of sigfig 18,876/208.91.
+In the 2024 census, the population of Lagawe was 19,124 people, with a density of sigfig 19,124/208.91.

 Language

 Ifugao and Ilocano are the dominant dialects of Lagawe.

+Economy

+Lagawe serves as the institutional and commercial center of Ifugao.
+Its economy relies on government services, agriculture, and micro-enterprises.
+As the provincial capital, Lagawe centers employment, government offices, and retail trade as the primary sectors of economy.
+Lagawe's agriculture produces crops and coffee for local consumption and trade.

 Government

 Local government

 Lagawe, belonging to the lone congressional district of the province of Ifugao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.